liadraz/Calculator/readme.txt

+# Calculator

-Calculator created with HTML, CSS and JS.
+  Basic calculator created with vanilla JS.

+by The Odin Project.